China–United States relations: Korean War

 On 25 June 1950, the China-aligned state of North Korea invaded US-aligned South Korea.
 In response, the United Nations Security Council passed Resolution 82, which authorized military action against North Korea.
-Although the Soviet Union had veto power, at the time it was boycotting the UN Security Council over the UN's recognition of the ROC instead of the PRC as the representative of China.
+Although the Soviet Union had veto power, at the time it was boycotting the UN Security Council because the Republic of China (ROC), based in Taiwan, retained China's seat instead of the People's Republic of China (RPC).

 Initially, the US government saw Chinese intervention as unlikely.
 The People's Republic was barely a year old and it appeared that, if China was going to engage in warfare, it would be in the Kuomintang-controlled Taiwan, not Korea.
 The US was opposed to the PRC's interests in Taiwan and, within two days of North Korea invading the South, US forces were deployed to the Taiwan Strait.

 After their defeat in the Chinese Civil War, parts of the ROC army had retreated to Burma.
 The US supported these ROC forces with the hope that they would harass the PRC from the southwest, thereby diverting Chinese resources from the Korean War.

 It seemed to the new Chinese leadership that stopping American encroachment into Asia was an important issue.
 In a speech to the Politburo of the Chinese Communist Party in August 1950, Chairman Mao Zedong stated, "if the American imperialists are victorious, they will become dizzy with success, and then be in a position to threaten us."
-PRC Premier and Foreign Minister Zhou Enlai echoed this sentiment in a speech in September: "the Chinese people can never tolerate foreign invasion, nor allow the imperialist to invade our neighbour at will without response".
-Chinese leadership could not tolerate an American-occupied state directly on its border: Zhou Enlai warned that China would intervene in the war on national security grounds; this warning was dismissed by US President Harry S. Truman.
+PRC premier and foreign minister Zhou Enlai echoed this sentiment in a speech in September: "the Chinese people can never tolerate foreign invasion, nor allow the imperialist to invade our neighbour at will without response".
+Chinese leadership could not tolerate an American-occupied state directly on its border: Zhou Enlai warned that China would intervene in the war on national security grounds; this warning was dismissed by US president Harry S. Truman.